KWDB/docs/en/db-administration/import-export-data/import-data.md

 - Import the user data only.
 When there is data in the target table, KWDB supports incremental import of user data.
 - Import the metadata only.

-For relational tables, KWDB performs operations based on whether the target table contains label columns and data columns.

-- When the target table contains both label columns and data columns:
-  - When KWDB enables MAC and the target table contains data for label columns, KWDB will check label values of the label columns and the subject.
-If the data of the label columns is set to NULL or if the label data format or level requirement is not met, KWDB fails to import the data.
-For details about levels, see [MAC Policies](../../../en/db-security/access-control.md#mac-policies).
-  - When only importing data for data columns, KWDB fills label columns with user labels.
-If no user labels are available, KWDB fills label columns with empty strings (`''`).
-- When the target table only contains data columns: KWDB imports the data and returns an error if the number of data columns is not matched.
-- When the target table only contains label columns: KWDB fails to import the data and returns an error saying the number of data columns is not matched.

 For relational data, if an import fails, KWDB will rollback the import.
 For time-series data, if an import fails, KWDB will not rollback the import but keep imported files in the destination.
 The console prints the number of rows that fail to be imported and stores the rejected data and the error messages to the `reject.txt` file.
 The `reject.txt` file is generated in the same directory as the files to be imported.

 ::: warning Note